lsst/dp0_lsst_io/docs/delegate-resources/rubin-data-academy-2024.rst

 can be accessed via the Rubin Science Platform (RSP).
 In the Data Academy, we will only consider the 10-year catalogs.

 **Goals.**
-The goal of this DP0 Virtual Summer School is to introduce any data-rights holding scientist (from undergraduate student to faculty/staff) to both the `DP0.2 dataset <https://dp0-2.lsst.io/data-products-dp0-2/index.html#the-desc-dc2-data-set>`_ and the `DP0.3 dataset <https://dp0-3.lsst.io/data-products-dp0-3/>`_, as well as the RSP, and to provide an accelerated learning experience enabling research on Rubin data with a focus on both DP0 datasets.
+The goal of this DP0 Rubin Data Academy is to introduce any data-rights holding scientist (from undergraduate student to faculty/staff) to both the `DP0.2 dataset <https://dp0-2.lsst.io/data-products-dp0-2/index.html#the-desc-dc2-data-set>`_ and the `DP0.3 dataset <https://dp0-3.lsst.io/data-products-dp0-3/>`_, as well as the RSP, and to provide an accelerated learning experience enabling research on Rubin data with a focus on both DP0 datasets.